 In the side bar, you can set up screen mapping for Android games, turn on system alerts, browse AYN’s guide, monitor performance, and more.
 To access it, swipe from the right side towards the left.

 SD card storage options: Note that when first adding the SD card to the device, you will be prompted to use the card for Portable or Internal storage.
 Portable allows you to transfer the card back and forth between your PC and Odin, while Internal storage will require you to use a USB connection between your PC and Odin.
-I recommend Portable for the Odin Pro and Base models, but because the Odin Lite runs Android 11, some apps may have issues accessing content stored on the card when using Portable storage.
+Internal storage will give you more space to store Android games and apps, but can also lead to SD card corruption issues with these handhelds.
+I recommend Portable storage for the Odin devices.
+Previously there were issues with accessing SD card content with Android 11 (specifically on the Odin Lite), but recent app updates for most emulators have resolved this issue.
 Here is more information about how storage works on Android.